Skip to content

 450 meters of ascent and 2350 meters of descent

-A 5 to 6 hour journey across glacier and firm snow
+A 5 to 6 hour journey on glacier and snow

 Technical equipment is available for rent